Mateus-Oliveira-Monteiro/Phishing-Project/README.md

 <p align="justify">
   This project was created by me with the simple objective of getting the login and password of the site where my teachers make the call list and release the grades of my school.<br>
+  This is an non-responsive site, because it was made using the teachers computer screen ratio in order to shoten the time to do it. <br>
   ⚠️Important: this project had no intention of changing any grade or harming anyone's work, it was just a challenge that I imposed on myself.
 </p>